Cobenian/elixir-mastery-exercises/tasks_and_agents.md

 * [Answer](https://gist.github.com/MonkeyIsNull/3cb5afcb8cfe00c63f5c)

 ## Bonus Exercise (only AFTER you have done the Agent exercises)
-* Using the same template for the progrgam above, grab the lib [reddhl](https://hex.pm/packages/reddhl) Launch 5 different Tasks, await their output and dump it.
+* Using the same template for the program above, grab the lib [reddhl](https://hex.pm/packages/reddhl) Launch 5 different Tasks, await their output and dump it.
   Hint: Not too unlike previous exercise
 *  [Answer](https://gist.github.com/MonkeyIsNull/13aec9eac86489db15f2)